This article “Christmas Tree Traditions Around the World” was updated on 11/19/22

 Iceland Yule Lads Bring 13 Nights of Gifts

-In Iceland, Christmas trees are decorated with figures of the Yule Lads, which represent the 13 “Santa’s” of Christmas.
+In Iceland, Christmas trees hold decorative figures of the Yule Lads, representing the 13 “Santas” of Christmas.
 Icelandic folklore tells the story of 13 trolls who visit children on the 13 nights leading up to Christmas day.

-Children leave a shoe by their bedroom window each night and when they awaken in the morning, they can find a sweet treat or a small gift waiting for them.
-If the child has been bad, however, legend states they will find a rotting potato in their shoe!
+Children leave a shoe by their bedroom window each night, and when they awaken in the morning, they can find a sweet treat or a small gift waiting for them.
+But, unfortunately, if the child has been bad, legend states they will find a rotting potato in their shoe!
+This funny yet interesting tale is where the Icelandic Christmas tree tradition originates.

 Finland Celebrates the Harvest

-If you travel to Finland you will find that they take their Christmas celebrations very seriously.
-This is because they believe that Santa himself lives in Lapland which is just north of Finland!
+If you travel to Finland, you will find that they take their Christmas celebrations very seriously.
+This is because they believe Santa lives in Lapland, just north of Finland!
 They also have a theme park called “Christmas Land” that celebrates Christmas year-round.

-Finland doesn’t leave their celebrations to just their people, they also bring their animals into the festivities!
+Finland doesn’t leave their celebrations to just their people; they also bring their animals into the festivities!
 Farmers will hang a sheaf of wheat from a tree for the birds and nuts and suet from bags for their animals.
+So Finland must be an exciting place to celebrate Christmas.

 Make Your Tree Your Own

-So, get out there this holiday season and create some new traditions with your family.
+The more extraordinary your ideas are, the better.
+Who knows?
+Your nation or even the world may one day remember you like Hans Christian Anderson for starting a Christmas tradition in your country.
+So, get out there this holiday season and create new traditions with your family.
 Maybe one day your families’ traditions will become the stuff of legends.